LipatJob/pokedex/README.md

 ## Details
-In this website, you could view the list of pokemons in the home page.
-The website initially loads 10 pokemons, but you could load more pokemons by scrolling down.
-You could also search pokemons by their name and id.
-Additionally you can sort the Pokemons by name or ID.
-The websites uses [PokeAPI](https://pokeapi.co/) to fetch information about pokemons.
+Welcome to the Pokedex website!
+This site allows you to explore a comprehensive list of Pokemons.
+Here's what you can do:

+* View Pokemons: On the home page, you will find an initial list of 10 Pokemons.
+As you scroll down, more Pokemons will be loaded dynamically, providing an endless browsing experience.

+* Search Pokemons: Use the search functionality to find specific Pokemons by their name or ID.
+Simply enter the desired search term, and the list will update to display the matching results.

+* Sort Pokemons: You can sort the Pokemons based on their name or ID.
+Choose the sorting option that suits your preference, and the list will be rearranged accordingly.

+* PokeAPI Integration: This website leverages the PokeAPI to fetch comprehensive information about the Pokemons, ensuring accurate and up-to-date details.

+Feel free to explore the fascinating world of Pokemons and dive into their unique characteristics and attributes.
+Start your journey now with the Pokedex website!

 ## Getting Started